 A virtual receptionist is an extension of your team that acts as the voice of your business.
+Typical responsibilities include fielding calls, taking messages, making appointments, and helping customers using phone systems or online channels.
 This service solves a significant pain point that both businesses and customers face:

 Customer service is often a frustrating experience that wastes callers’ time, employees’ time, and drives away conversions.

 But exactly what is a virtual receptionist, how do they work, and how much does a virtual receptionist cost?
-This blog will answer these questions and more.
+Let’s explore these questions further—and get down to the bottom of why a virtual receptionist is the right decision for your business.

 What Is a Live Virtual Receptionist?